 Refrain from cutting/plucking any leaf.
 Leave your scissors at home where they belong.
 A solitary leaf could be the essential cover for an insect against predators.
-I used to think that cutting a random leaf in a jungle causes no harm, but I have witnessed examples where bug nests were exposed and invaded by predators after some leaves were conveniently cut just because they were "blocking the view".
+I used to think that cutting a random leaf in a jungle causes no harm, but I have witnessed examples where bug nests were exposed and invaded by predators after some leaves were conveniently cut just because they were “blocking the view”.
 It caused the death of entire families.
 This also applies to peeling of tree bark to expose certain subjects, and lifting of rocks (which should be put back in place).
-Again, not a hard and fast rule, please exercise good judgement on this.
+Again, not a hard and fast rule, please exercise good judgment on this.

-- Publicizing photos of rare subjects
+Publicising photos of rare subjects

-Before posting photos of the rare subject that you have just shot, stop and consider the potential impact on the creature's habitat.
-Poachers may get excited on seeing your photos and go on hunts to the common spots to collect the subjects for sale.
+Before posting photos of the rare subject that you have just shot, stop and consider the potential impact on the creature’s habitat.
+Poachers may get excited upon seeing your photos and go on hunts to the common spots to collect the subjects for sale.
 Eager macro photographers may also come in hordes to photograph the subjects.
-Once, photos and location of some rare bugs were posted and shared, and it led to many shooters "invading" the area in large numbers.
+Once, photos and location of some rare bugs were posted and shared, and it led to many shooters “invading” the area in large numbers.
 The area was actually a farm, and the macro shooters flattened the crops.
 Eventually, angry farmers decided to uproot the host plant altogether to stop the unwelcome crowd.